 Since all of these entities are federally regulated, they MUST obey the federal law and guidelines.
 Yes, there are guidelines for state sponsored banks to provide compliant cannabis bank accounts.
 However, to establish compliant cannabis credit card processing ALL of the entities involved must have compliant programs in place or the entire system breaks down.
 Of course, cannabis is still illegal at a federal level, therefor these entities cannot comply.

-Therefore, until one or both of two things happen, the passage of the SAFE Banking Act or federal legalization of cannabis, accepting credit cards is not possible.
+Until one or both of two things happen, the passage of the SAFE Banking Act or federal legalization of cannabis, accepting credit cards is simply not possible.